gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 in twentieth century philosophy:

 Can there be a language
-that only one person can understand — a language for purely private mental states?
+that only one person can understand, a language for purely private mental states?

 Wittgenstein's answer: no.

 A language requires rules.
 Rules require the possibility of following correctly or incorrectly.
-Correctness requires a check — a standard.
+Correctness requires a check, a standard.
-A purely private standard cannot function as a standard — because whatever seems right to me is right, and that only means the word 'right' has no application here.
+A purely private standard cannot function as a standard, because whatever seems right to me is right, and that only means the word 'right' has no application here.